Optimal Scaling Needs Optimal Norm: Results

 \subsection{Optimal norm transfer}

 After analysing learning rate scans across batch sizes, horizons and models of varying width/depth, we visualise results in Fig.~\ref{fig:loss-vs-norm}, with an extended set of plots in Appendix~\ref{app:loss-vs-norm-extended} and Appendix~\ref{app:fits}.
 Each data point corresponds to optimally tuned learning rate $\eta^*$ for a given batch size, minimising training loss for that horizon and model.
-We report our observations below, separately for each direction of scaling.
+We report our observations below, separately for each direction of scaling, as well as additional ablations.

-\textbf{Data scaling:} After profiling across learning rates and plotting optimal norm against batch size, we observe that for a given horizon there is \textit{a single optimal batch size} with the corresponding optimal output norm $\lVert \mW_\mathrm{out} \rVert_{\mathrm{RMS} \to \infty} = 2^{7.0\pm0.2}$.
+\textbf{Data scaling:} After profiling across learning rates and plotting optimal norm against batch size, we observe that for a given horizon there is a single optimal batch size with the corresponding optimal output norm $\lVert \mW_\mathrm{out} \rVert_{\mathrm{RMS} \to \infty} = 2^{7.0\pm0.2}$.
 Intriguingly, this norm value transfers across horizons.
 We refer to this phenomenon as \textit{norm transfer}: the optimal $(\eta,B)$ configuration for a given horizon must result in the optimal norm of $\approx 2^7$.
 Also note that the optimal batch size grows with horizon scaling, which we discuss in Sec.~\ref{sec:optimal-lr-bs}.
+Interestingly, we observe the same norm transfer behavior when switching to a different dataset (Appendix~\ref{app:fineweb2}): specifically, Thai and Russian language partitions of Fineweb-2 \citep{penedo2025fineweb2}.

 \textbf{Model width scaling:} It is expected to preserve the optimal norm by the design of our optimizer via the spectral condition (Eq.~\ref{def:spectral-cond}).
 Indeed, in Fig.~\ref{fig:loss-vs-norm-model-scaling} we observe that scaling up in width by a factor of $\times12$ while keeping the horizon fixed results in the nested ``$\mu P$-style'' curves, sharing the same optimal norm while resulting in lower loss as we scale up.